Roy-lab/graph-representation-learning/README.md

 ```

 ### Silhouette Metric
-`\Scripts\SilhouetteIndex\calcA.m`: Calculate the distance matrix for each nodes based on the average edge weighted connected to it
+`\Scripts\SilhouetteIndex\calcA.m`: Calculate the distance matrix for each node based on the average edge weights connected to it
 `\Scripts\SilhouetteIndex\getSil.m`: Retrieve the Silhouette score for each node in the graph
-`\Scripts\SilhouetteIndex\runSil.m`: Align the node cluster labels to unique nodes and calculate the silhouette score of whole graph
+`\Scripts\SilhouetteIndex\runSil.m`: Align the node cluster labels to unique nodes and calculate the silhouette score of the whole graph

 *Usage*:
 ```shell